jod35/fastapi-beyond-crud-docs/docs/chapter14.md

     You may notice a slight delay between the sending of the emails and the response indicating that an email has been successfully sent.
 This is because, to send the email, we are making another request to the SMTP server we use.
 We will explore an approach to speed this up in a later chapter.

 ## User Account Verification
-If you have followed this series from the beginning, you will notice that we created a user authentication database model called `User`.
-In this model, we defined the `is_verified` field to handle the activation of user accounts.
-We will start by implementing this verification process using the email address provided by the user during signup.
+If you’ve been following this series from the beginning, you’ll recall that we created a `User` authentication database model.
+In this model, we included an `is_verified` field to manage the activation of user accounts.
+We’ll now begin implementing the verification process using the email address provided by the user during signup.

-User account verification is important as it prevents the creation of fake accounts.
-It also allows us to collect user email addresses for communications and other purposes.
+User account verification is crucial because it helps prevent the creation of fake accounts.
+Additionally, it allows us to collect user email addresses for communication and other purposes.

 ### ItsDangerous
-To safely move data from our server to an untrusted environment, we will use [ItsDangerous](https://itsdangerous.palletsprojects.com/en/2.2.x/).
-ItsDangerous is a Python package that allows us to cryptographically sign data and hand it over to someone else, ensuring that the data has not been tampered with when we receive it.
-The recipient of the data can receive and read it but cannot modify it unless they have the sender's secret key.
+To securely transfer data from our server to an untrusted environment, we will use [ItsDangerous](https://itsdangerous.palletsprojects.com/en/2.2.x/).
+ItsDangerous is a Python package that enables us to cryptographically sign data, ensuring that it has not been tampered with when received.
+The recipient can read the data but cannot modify it without access to the sender’s secret key.

-This package will be crucial as it will enable us to create URL-safe tokens that we will include in the user verification links we send via email.
+This package will be essential for creating URL-safe tokens that we will include in the user verification links sent via email.

 To install it we shall run
 ```console